ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

 - Turns out our index implementation was too naive.
 - So NOW we start a test suite.
 Better late than never?
 - Typo on page 89: "wil signal whether..."
-- Interesting edge case on p107-108: "I’m not entirely sure why Git adds this object to the database with no references in .git/index or .git/refs pointing to it"
+- Interesting edge case on p107-108: "I'm not entirely sure why Git adds this object to the database with no references in .git/index or .git/refs pointing to it"

 ### Questions